JavaCardOS/Oath-Applet/README.md

 INTRODUCTION
 ========
  This applet used in a One-Time Passcode (OTP) generator device.
 It generates a unique sequence of characters as an OTP every time its button is pressed.
-This project implement the HOTP/TOTP card functionality.
+This project implement the HOTP/TOTP card functionality, and  generate Open AuTHentication (OATH) event-based HOTP and time-based TOTP one-time password codes.